axisgroup/evaluation-toolkit/Checklist of potential actions.md

 Labels that describe what data is being displayed with enough business context

-Is the charts purpose clear from its title and subtitle?
+Is the chart's purpose clear from its title and subtitle?